ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 For more information on roles with Ops Manager, see MongoDB's [Ops Manager Roles](https://docs.opsmanager.mongodb.com/current/reference/user-roles/).
 {: .tip}

+When creating an Ops Manager user, you have the option of creating two additional roles:
+- `group_data_access_admin`
+- `group_read_only`

+To create these roles, input the respective parameter within the [user_type](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#createdatabaseuser) API.

+By default in the API, users do not input a role, which will default to group_data_access_admin.
+By creating roles within Ops Manager, you can input group_read_only to prohibit access to view data in the Ops Manager UI.
+{: .note}

 ## Initial login
 {: #initial-login}